CoDi: Conditional Diffusion Distillation for Higher-Fidelity and Faster Image Generation: Method

 \subsection{Parameter-Efficient Conditional Distillation}

 Our method offers the flexibility to selectively update parameters pertinent to distillation and conditional finetuning, leaving the remaining parameters frozen.
-This leads us to introduce a new fashion of parameter-efficient conditional distillation, aiming at unifying the distillation process across commonly-used parameter-efficient diffusion model finetuning, including ControlNet~\citep{zhang2023adding}, T2I-Adapter~\citep{mou2023t2i}, etc.

-We highlight the ControlNet architecture illustrated in Figure~\ref{fig:controlnet} as an example.
+This leads us to introduce a new fashion of parameter-efficient conditional distillation, aiming at unifying the distillation process across commonly-used parameter-efficient diffusion model finetuning, including ControlNet~\citep{zhang2023adding}, T2I-Adapter~\citep{mou2023t2i}, etc. We highlight the ControlNet architecture illustrated in Figure~\ref{fig:controlnet} as an example.
 This model duplicates the encoder part of the denoising network, highlighted in the green blocks, as the condition-related parameters.
-Similar to Algorithm~\ref{alg:distillation}, our distillation objective is to minimize the noise prediction, but instead, this prediction comes from the combination of the frozen denoising network and the learnable conditional adapter.
+Our method can then optimizes the conditional guidance and the consistency by only updating the duplicated encoder.